Mannwe/misnotas/README.md

 <b>Final considerations</b>

 This application is only in Spanish, but I plan a translation to English in further versions.
-Anyway, i think that the labels are very intuitive and understandable, or so I hope!
+Hopefully the labels are intuitive and understandable enough (I think so!).

-Just to say goodbye telling something about me.
 Although I am a professional developer, web applications are still a hobby.
 So, I am currently learning, any comments and improvement ideas will be welcome!

 Enjoy!